locessentials/eng401-business-english-us/unit2/week4/class-nda.md

 **Before we begin: Would you sign this NDA?**

 Below you'll find a non-disclosure agreement used for educational purposes in a professional localization seminar.
+Let's read through it with the help [Natural Reader](https://www.naturalreaders.com), an AI text to speech applications for personal, commercial and educational use.
+Tools like Natural Reader can help us practice the pronunciation of new vocabulary.

 As you read through it, consider whether you would agree to its terms.

 ---